metricly/metricly-docs/content/capacity-monitoring/notifications/notifications-microsoft-teams.md

 7. Click **Create**.
 8. Copy the `Webhook URL` that is generated.
 ![Copy Webhook URL](/images/notifications-microsoft-teams/copy-webhook-url.png)
 9. Click **Done**.
-The next steps are in Metricly and require the copied Webhook URL.
+The next steps are in CloudWisdomand require the copied Webhook URL.

 ### 2. Create a Webhook Notification in Metricly
 1. In Metricly, navigate to the **Policy Editor**.